Competence in Spanish at min. C1 level.

 The exam will be in Spanish and it will test the contents of the entire program of the module.

 The score (./30) will depend equally on both the written commentary and on the oral presentation; more specifically, it will evaluate the following aspects:

 - the knowledge of linguistic evolution during the studied ages;

 - communication skills in Spanish (coherence, cohesion, clarity, accuracy, propriety and effective style).

-TAKE NOTE: For prof. Bianchi’s module, all course texts and ppt or pdf files used during lectures will be published on the E-learning platform (Moodle) of the course.
+TAKE NOTE: For prof. Bianchi’s module, all of the course texts and ppt or pdf files used during lectures will be published on the E-learning platform (Moodle) of the course.

 The DELE Diploma de Español nivel C2 international certificate will exempt students from the language assessment tests, except for the translation test (see Home > Centri di ricerca e servizio > CCL > Lingue straniere: Spagnolo>Riconoscimenti di certificazione).

-For the 10-ECTS exam, students are required to take both modules C and D in the same exam session.
+For the 10-ECTS exam, students are required to take both modules A and B in the same exam session.
 It is not possible to refuse the score of a single module.